WS-UB/WL-Local-Server/README.md

         - Add a new column of data into a list of given dataframes.
         - Delete a column of data in the list of given dataframes.
         - Updates the latest modified data from the local machine to the MinIO database.

+- [retrieve_data_from_minio](./src/retrieve_data_from_minio.py): This file acts as a bridge between MQTT and MinIO.
+In this file, we implemented the function that parses information from the MQTT subscriber and use the User ID and timestamp from the parsed information to receive parquet files from MinIO.
+In addition, we implement functions that get live-time User ID and timestamp whenever the application is running and we send the modified and parsed data back to MQTT to update the latest information to the map on the application.

+- [sync_minio_and_mqtt](./src/sync_minio_and_mqtt.py): This file acts as a bridge between MQTT and MinIO.
+In this file, we implemented the function that parses information from the MQTT subscriber and use the User ID and timestamp from the parsed information to receive parquet files from MinIO.
+In addition, we implement functions that get live-time User ID and timestamp whenever the application is running and we send the modified and parsed data back to MQTT to update the latest information to the map on the application.

 The script connects to an existing MinIO server located in the Wiloc SSH, sending accelerometer, gyroscope, GPS, and WiFi data.
 This data is buffered and synchronized based on timestamps in the imu_gps_publisher.py script.
 The node also handles errors, and reconnection attempts, and shuts down gracefully when interrupted (Ctrl+C).